-Box Type: 'styp' Container: File Mandatory: No Quantity: Zero or more
+Box Type: 'styp'

+Container: File

+Mandatory: No

 If segments are stored in separate files (e.g. on a standard HTTP server) it is recommended that these 'segment files' contain a segment-type box, which must be first if present, to enable identification of those files, and declaration of the specifications with which they are compliant.